+MAMH1.3 ASSESSMENT

-MACV1.3 ASSESSMENT Method Assessment is based on work produced during the unit including developmental, practical and contextual research material and work in progress.
-Requirements You should submit work produced during the unit to include:Drawings and plans 3-dimensional models, maquettes and/or test pieces Work in progress Your Personal Development Archive Alternative forms of assessment Four Personal Development Archive These are the standard requirements for the assessment of this unit.
+Method Assessment is based on work produced during the unit including developmental and contextual research material in the form of your Personal Development Archive, a presentation and a written submission.

+Requirements You should submit work produced during the unit to include:

+Written submission of 4000-5000 words

+Illustrated presentation of 10 minutes

+Personal Development Archive

+Alternative forms of assessment These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs assessment.

-Date & time Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
-Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
-Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
-You must ensure that you acknowledge all sources you have used.
-You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
+Date & time The week, date and time of your assessment will be notified in unit briefings and detailed on Moodle.